xcape-io/PyTeletextProps/README.md

 About `create-teletextprops-tgz.bat`:
 * install <a href="https://www.7-zip.org/" target="_blank">7-Zip</a> on your Windows desktop
-* run `create-teletextprops-tgz.bat` to archive your work
+* run `create-teletextprops-tgz.bat` to archive versions of your work

 #### MQTT message protocol:
 > This props has been created for [Live Escape Grenoble](https://www.live-escape.net/) rooms, controlled with **Room** software so MQTT messages published in the props outbox implement the <a href="https://github.com/fauresystems/TeletextProps/blob/master/PROTOCOL.md" target="_blank">Room 2.0 Outbox protocol</a>.